embergameengine/ember/README.md

 ## Contributing
 Contributions to Ember are welcome!
 Whether you're reporting a bug, submitting a feature request, or contributing code, your help is appreciated.
 Check out the contributing guide for more information on how to contribute.

-## Credits
-Ember is developed and maintained by ChickenChunk579.
-Special thanks to the contributors who have helped make Ember what it is today.

 Support
 If you enjoy Ember and want to support its development, consider becoming a sponsor.
 Your support helps ensure the continued development and maintenance of Ember.